Is It Safe To Drive In A Storm?

 Falling objects and roadblocks

-It’s always best to keep your phone charged with your charger in your car, to let people know the details of your journey, pack emergency essentials, and check the news and weather reports.
-Most navigation apps and devices have regular updates which can inform you of fallen debris and obstructions.
+- It’s always best to keep your phone charged with your charger in your car, pack emergency essentials, and check the news and weather reports.

-We all know to not stand beneath a tree when lightning strikes, but not many people realise that being inside your car is the safest option during a storm.
-Cars have a metal frame and rubber wheels which allows lightning to pass through the vehicle without harming the passengers.
-So, make sure that the windows are up and all passengers are inside until the lightning passes.
+Most people know not to stand beneath a tree during a lightning storm, but not many people realise that being inside your car is the safest option during a storm (other than being in your house).
+Cars have a metal frame and rubber wheels which allow lightning to pass through the vehicle without harming the passengers.

 General damage and breaks

-Remember, keep a firm grip on the wheel, keep your distance from other vehicles and road users, and drive carefully and slowly.
+- Remember, keep a firm grip on the wheel, keep your distance from other vehicles and road users, and drive carefully (and slowly!).

 Stay safe during stormy weather

-It’s essential that every part of your vehicle is well maintained and kept in good working order - especially if you are planning to drive during stormy weather.
-Driving at lower gears is safer but does use more fuel, so make sure that you’ve filled up before you go and follow a number of tricks to help save money on your fuel usage.
+Driving in lower gears is safer but does use more fuel, so make sure that you’ve filled up before you go and follow a number of tricks to help save money on your fuel usage.

 If you would like to check that your car is suitable for driving during storms and difficult weather, why not bring it along to your local Kwik Fit for a free Vehicle Safety Check?